websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/updating-your-dxp-instance-to-a-new-minor-version.md

 1. Add the `LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN` variable to the list with a value of `true`.

 1. Click the Save Changes button.

+This allows your modules to perform the necessary upgrades for the new minor version of DXP.
+If you intend to allow modules to upgrade any time you are updating your version of DXP to a new fix pack or service pack, then you can keep this environment variable after the update.

+## Updating and Deploying a New Version of DXP

 Minor version updates to Liferay DXP also require a change to your project's repository.